-As part of our ongoing commitment to providing a safe environment for all students and community members, we require our parent volunteers to complete the following CRC check.
+As part of our ongoing commitment to providing a safe environment for all students and community members, we require our parent volunteers to complete safe environment training (organized by the parish) and a CRC check.
 This includes volunteer roles that involve student interaction; driving students to and from school events/games, any school day volunteering, coaching etc. As the process takes some time, it is highly recommended that parents complete the process early so that those who wish to volunteer can do so if the opportunity arises.
 Information on completing the CRC is included in the school newsletter and can be obtained in the school office.